treefrogframework/treefrog-framework/docs/user-guide/en/security/index.md

 ## Session Hijacking Prevention

-When a session ID is easily guessed or stolen, spoof-like acts become possible.
+When a session ID is easily guessed or stolen, spoof-like acts are possible.
 This kind of spoof-like conduct is called session hijacking.

 In the TreeFrog Framework, as a defense against session hijacking, a new session ID of sufficient length to avoid being guessed is generated using random number and a hash function each time the site is accessed.
 In that way the session ID is extremely difficult to guess and, for a general site, provides what is thought to be adequate protection.